-- our conclusions; and - the reasons for our conclusions with reference to the relevant provisions of the terms and conditions; and

-- if applicable, the areas of the ePayments Code that apply to our conclusions; and - any further action you can take in respect of your Enquiry, where relevant.
+- our conclusions; and - the reasons for our conclusions; and - if applicable, the areas of the ePayments Code that apply to our conclusions; and - any further action you can take in respect of your Enquiry, where relevant.

 We will adjust your account accordingly (including any interest and charges) and notify you in writing of the amount of the adjustment, where we determine you are not responsible for a transaction.
+We'll refund the payment as soon as we are able to.